hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/017_the_first_steps.md

 according to certain schools, a practice called the purifying of the nerves.
-This part has been rejected by some as not belonging to Raja-Yoga, but as so great an authority as the commentator Shankarâchârya advises it, I think fit that it should be mentioned, and I will quote his own directions from his commentary on the Shvetâshvatara Upanishad: "The mind whose dross has been cleared away by Pranayama, becomes fixed in Brahman; therefore Pranayama is declared.
+This part has been rejected by some as not belonging to Raja-Yoga, but as so great an authority as the commentator Shankarāchārya advises it, I think fit that it should be mentioned, and I will quote his own directions from his commentary on the Shvetāshvatara Upanishad: "The mind whose dross has been cleared away by Pranayama, becomes fixed in Brahman; therefore Pranayama is declared.
 First the nerves are to be purified, then comes the power to practice Pranayama.
 Stopping the right nostril with the thumb, through the left